MrThygesen16/TicTacToe/README.md

 ```

-When the user enters in the number `6`, the game will update, allowing the other player to input their selection:
+In the above example the player Mike input the number `6`.
+This corresponds to the cell location `C1`.

+Once Mike enters in his selection, the game switches over to the second Player's turn.
+In this case, player 2 is Pete.

 ```